 His finger was upon the trigger, and Henry saw it, and he felt sure, too, that the villain meant to kill him.
 He could now smell the strong fumes of wine, and he knew that his adversary would be reckless of consequences.
 With all his might the youth drew himself from the grasp that held him, and then with one blow of his fist he sent the count reeling to the opposite side of the road.
 He meant to have knocked his pistol away from him, but he did not.
-After this our hero's first movement was to look for his own pistol, but it was some seconds before he could search it out, and just as he was about to spring towards it, he heard a low, brutal ed, and he saw the count scated upon the grass. with his left hand stretched out to steady himself, "I have seen you skulking around my father's while with the right he was pointing a heavy and the count's eve was levelled to its sight.
-"You are too late, you young fisher's bastard I" muttered Montfere.
-"Your life is spent for this world.
-You wont attempt to shoot another French nobleman upon the king's highway !"
-Henry knew well what this last sentence meant.
+After this our hero's first movement was to look for his own pistol, but it was some seconds before he could search it out, and just as he was about to spring towards it, he heard a low, brutal chuckle from his enemy.
+He stopped and turned, and he saw the count seated upon the grass, with his left hand stretched out to steady himself, while with the right he was pointing a heavy pistol directly at him.
+The pistol was cocked, and the count's eye was levelled to its sight.
+'You are too late, you young fisher's bastard!' muttered Montfere.
+'Your life is spent for this world.
+You won t attempt to shoot another French nobleman upon the king's highway!'
+Henry knew well what this last senencet meant.
 The villain count could now shoot him, and then swear that he did it in self-defence.
-He might tell that he "attempted to arrest the youth, as was his right, and that the fellow drew a pistol."
-And this would all be true.
-No one would ever save God alone | These thoughts passed like a that for the while he forgot all about the scene shot through the youth's mind while the coupt's pistol was being aimed directly at his heart.
+He might tell that he 'attempted to arrest the youth, as was his right, and that the fellow drew a pistol.'
+And this would be true.
+No one would ever know that Arnaud Montfere was a murderer, save God alone!-These thoughts passed like a shot through the youth's mind while the count's pistol was being aimed directly at his heart.
 His own weapon was too far for him to reach it, and even had it been at his feet it would have been of no use, for his enemy was ready to fire at any instant.
-"Hold a moment," said the count, still keeping his aim, with his finger upon the trigger.
-"Before I shoot you, let me tell you that I know you I No person on earth can save you, for you and I cannot Loth live in France.
+Hold a moment, said the count, still keeping his aim, with his singer upon the trigger.
+Before I shoo; you, young man, let me tell you that I know you!
+No person on earth can save you, for you and I annot both live in France.
 You would have been-Beware!
-Move but a hair and I fire.
-'Arnaud Montfere never misses his mark, nor does his pistol miss his fire-You would have been wise had you remained on board the Englishman, but it's too late now, for you know 'too much !
-Shut your eyes now, for you have seen your last of earth !"
+Move count a hair and I fire-You would have been wise had you remained on board the Englishman, but it is too late now, for you know too much!
+Shut your eyes now, for you have seen your last of earth!
 Henry Fretart did shut his eyes, for he had no power to help himself, but it was not with fear.
-He would atter one word of prayer, and if he lived to do that, then he meant to spring moon his antagonist and run the risk.
+He would utter one word of prayer, and if he lived to do that, then he meant to spring upon his antagonist and run the risk.
 He just murmured a simple prayer, and then he opened his eyes.
-He saw the muzzle of the pistol dropa brushing sound was near him---an oath dropped from the count's lips, and on the next moment a female form stood between himself and the weapon that had menaced him with death.
-"Arnaud Montfere; what would ye do ?" ,spoke the presence that had thus unexpectedly come upon the ground.
+He saw the muzzle of the pistol drop-a brushing sound near him-an oath dropped from the count's lips, and on the next moment a female form stood between himself and the weapon that had menaced him with death.
+'Arnaud Montfere, what would you do?' spoke the presence that had thus unexpectly come upon the ground.

-"Save my own life from an assassin !" gasp ed the count, starting to his feet.
+'Save my own life from an assassin!' gasped the count, starting to his feet.

-"Liar !" spoke the woman, in a tone so bitter that even Henry shuddered to hear it.
+'Liar!' spoke the woman, in a tone so bitter that even Henry shuddered to hear it.